M-o-a-T/moat-kv/docs/source/tutorial.rst

    Yes, DistKV supports tuples as part of paths.
 You probably should not use this feature without a very good reason.
-"My key consists of three random integers and I want to avoid the overhead of storing a lot of intermediate entries" would be one example.
+"My key consists of three random integers and I want to avoid the overhead of storing a lot of intermediate entries" would be an example of a good reason.

    DistKV also allows you to use both ``False``, an integer zero, and a floating-point zero as path elements.
 This is dangerous because Python's